The David R. Hinton MD Scholarship Program

 RIMR Conferences bring physicians and scientists together to identify important unanswered questions surrounding atrophic AMD and to spark new, interdisciplinary research.

 RIMR Conferences normally have eight breakout groups, each focused on a different topic.
-Typically, invitations to attend RIMR are extended to approximately 100 well-established researchers in relevant fields.
+Typically, invitations to attend RIMR are extended to approximately 100 well-established researchers in fields relevant to the challenges of atrophic AMD.
 Attending a RIMR Conference will afford an early-career researcher the opportunity to learn from and exchange ideas with the invited participants during breakout group meetings, meals, and networking time.

 Eligibility